TonyDoc71/plutus-v2-starter-kit/README.md

 cardano-cli transaction submit --testnet-magic ${CARDANO_NODE_MAGIC} --tx-file ./assets/tx.signed
 ```

-> **Note**
-> We did not have to attach a `.plutus` script in this transaction and instead used a reference of the `.plutus` script we wanted to execute!

-> **Breakdown**
+> Note:
 >
-> - `LockedUTXOTxHash#LockedUTXOTxIndex` is the UTXO of the `ADA` you locked at the script address.
-> - `CollateralTxHash#CollateralTxIndex` is the UTXO of the `5 ADA` we sent to our wallet address that we will use as collateral.
-> - `RefScriptTxHash#RefScriptTxIndex` is the UTXO of the [Reference Scripts](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0033) we uploaded above to be used as the `validation logic` for this transaction.
+> Unlike previous transactions, there’s no need to attach a .plutus script in this transaction.
+Instead, a reference of the .plutus script uploaded earlier is used to execute the script logic.

-Congratulations 🎊🎊🎊, you have compiled and interacted with a `Cardano on-chain PlutusV2 script` using the [Reference Scripts](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0033) feature!
+Through this process, you've compiled and interacted with a Cardano on-chain PlutusV2 script using the Reference Scripts feature, significantly optimizing the transaction process on the Cardano blockchain.

+Congratulations 🎉, you have explored an essential feature of PlutusV2 smart contracts on the Cardano network!